cursorless-dev/cursorless-talon/docs/public-api.md

 # Cursorless public API

+Cursorless exposes a couple talon actions and captures that you can use to define your own custom command grammar leveraging cursorless targets.

 ## Public Talon captures
 * `<user.cursorless_target>`
     Represents a cursorless target.
 This target can be a single mark, multiple marks or a range.